ankur-goel/xt-techradar/docs/backbone.md

 Frameworks

 ## Description
 Backbone.js is a JavaScript library with a RESTful JSON interface and is based on the Model–View–Presenter (MVP) application design paradigm.
-It is is designed for developing single-page applications.
+It is designed for developing single-page applications.

 ## Resources
 http://backbonejs.org/